Fluctuation theory and exit systems for positive self-similar Markov processes: Applications to entrance laws and weak convergence

 $\pr$-almost surely, it follows that

 $\pr$-a.s.
-Using these facts and the results in Theorem~\ref{teo:upwardladderp} (i), we deduce that for every function $f\in C_{0},$ the function $x,y\mapsto \e_{x}\left(f(y+R_{t},H_{t})\right)$ has a limit $0$ at infinity.
-Now, applying the result in Theorem~\ref{teo:upwardladderp} (ii) it follows that the operator $V^{R,H}_{q}$ maps $C_{0}$ into $C_{0},$ and furthermore the resolvent equation holds on $C_{0}.$ It follows from (\ref{eq:unidad}), (\ref{VRH0}) and the Feller property in Theorem~\ref{teo:upwardladderp} that for $f\in C_{0},$ $qV^{R,H}_{q}$ converges pointwise to $f$ as $q\to\infty.$ By the discussion in page 83 in \cite{revuzyor} it follows that this implies the uniform convergence of $qV^{R,H}_{q}f$ towards $f$ as $q\to\infty$ for $f\in C_{0}$.
-Now we invoke the Hille-Yoshida theory to deduce that associated to the resolvent family $qV^{R,H}_{q}$ there is a unique strongly continuous Markovian semi-group on $C_{0}.$ The finite dimensional convergence follows.
+Using these facts and the results in Theorem \ref {teo:upwardladderp}(i), we deduce that for every function $f\in C_{0}$, the function $x,y\mapsto\e_{x}(f(y+R_{t},H_{t}) )$ has a limit $0$ at infinity.
+Now, applying the result in Theorem~\ref{teo:upwardladderp}(ii) it follows that the operator $V^{R,H}_{q}$ maps $C_{0}$ into $C_{0}$, and furthermore the resolvent equation holds on~$C_{0}$.
+It follows from (\ref{eq:unidad}), (\ref {VRH0}) and the Feller property in Theorem~\ref{teo:upwardladderp} that for $f\in C_{0}$, $qV^{R,H}_{q}$ converges pointwise to $f$ as $q\to\infty$.
+By the discussion on page 83 in~\cite{revuzyor} it follows that this implies the uniform convergence of $qV^{R,H}_{q}f$ toward $f$ as $q\to\infty$ for $f\in C_{0}$.
+Now we invoke the Hille--Yoshida theory to deduce that associated to the resolvent family $qV^{R,H}_{q}$ there is a unique strongly continuous Markovian semi-group on $C_{0}$.
+The finite-dimensional convergence follows.

-\textit{Step 3.} We will next establish the formula for the entrance law for $(R,H).$ On the one hand, by the scaling property of $(R,H)$ the weak convergence of the one dimensional law of $(R,H)$ as the starting point of $X$ tends to $0,$ is equivalent to the weak convergence of $(t^{-1}R_{t}, t^{-1/\alpha}H_{t})$ as $t\to\infty,$ under $\p_{1},$ as $t\to \infty.$ Moreover, using the self-similarity and Feller properties of $(R,H)$ and arguing as in Sections 5.2 to 5.4 of \cite{CPY}, one may show that the process is an homogeneous Markov process which, under our assumptions, has a unique invariant measure.
-On the other hand, it has been proved in \cite{r2008} that for any $c>0,$ the measure defined for $f:\re_+^2\to \mathbb{R}_+$ positive and measurable by
+\textit{Step} 3.
+We will next establish the formula for the entrance law for $(R,H)$.
+On the one hand, by the scaling property of $(R,H)$ the weak convergence of the one-dimensional law of $(R,H)$ as the starting point of $X$ tends to $0$, is equivalent to the weak convergence of $(t^{-1}R_{t}, t^{-1/\alpha}H_{t})$ as $t\to\infty$, under $\p_{1}$, as $t\to\infty$.
+Moreover, using the self-similarity and Feller properties of $(R,H)$ and arguing as in Sections~5.2 to 5.4 of \cite{CPY}, one may show that the process

+is an homogeneous Markov process which, under our assumptions, has a~unique invariant measure.
+On the other hand, it has been proved in \cite{r2008} that for any $c>0$, the measure defined for $f\dvtx\re _+^2\to\mathbb{R}_+$ positive and measurable by

-is an entrance law for the process $(R,H).$ It readily follows that this measure, taking $s=1$, is an invariant measure for the process ${\rm OU}.$ Furthermore, the constant $c$ can be chosen so that the measure defined above is a probability measure.
-This follows as a consequence of the fact that under our assumptions, $\er(I^{-1}_{\rm h})=\alpha\mu_{+}<\infty$; see e.g. \cite{beC} and \cite{BeY}.
-Therefore, we conclude that for every positive and measurable function $f$.
-This implies in particular that Which finishes the proof of Theorem~\ref{limitladder}. \end{proof}
+is an entrance law for the process $(R,H)$.
+It readily follows that this measure, taking $s=1$, is an invariant measure for the process $\mathrm{OU}$.
+Furthermore, the constant $c$ can be chosen so that the measure defined above is a probability measure.
+This follows as a consequence of the fact that under our assumptions, $\er (I^{-1}_{\mathrm h})=\alpha\mu_{+}<\infty$ (see, e.g.,~\cite{beC} and \cite{BeY}).
+Therefore, we conclude that